tedmoore/schelp2/docs/Classes/View.md

 - **clickCount** - the number of clicks within the system click time limit.
 At least 1.

 ### `mouseDownAction`
  The object to be evaluated when a mouse button is pressed on the view.
 The following arguments are passed at evaluation: **view, x, y, modifiers, buttonNumber, clickCount**.
 See [#Mouse actions](#mouse-actions) for explanation of arguments.
 The return value of evaluation controls the event propagation to parent view.
 See [#Key and mouse event processing](#key-and-mouse-event-processing) for details.

 ### `mouseUpAction`
  The object to be evaluated when a mouse button is released after it was pressed on the view.
 The following arguments are passed at evaluation: **view, x, y, modifiers, buttonNumber**.
 See [#Mouse actions](#mouse-actions) for explanation of arguments.
 The return value of evaluation controls the event propagation to parent view.
 See [#Key and mouse event processing](#key-and-mouse-event-processing) for details.

 ### `mouseMoveAction`
  The object to be evaluated whenever the mouse pointer moves after a mouse button was pressed on the view.
 The following arguments are passed at evaluation: **view, x, y, modifiers**.
 See [#Mouse actions](#mouse-actions) for explanation of arguments.
 The return value of evaluation controls the event propagation to parent view.
 See [#Key and mouse event processing](#key-and-mouse-event-processing) for details.

 ### `mouseOverAction`
  The object to be evaluated when the mouse pointer moves over the view with no mouse buttons pressed.
 The following arguments are passed at evaluation: **view, x, y**.
 See [#Mouse actions](#mouse-actions) for explanation of arguments.
-The object is evaluated only when [Window#-acceptsMouseOver](../Classes/Window.md#-acceptsmouseover) of the containing Window (or [acceptsMouseOver](#acceptsmouseover) of the top View) is `true`.
+The object is evaluated only when [Window#-acceptsMouseOver](../Classes/Window.md#-acceptsmouseover) of the containing Window (or [#-acceptsMouseOver](#-acceptsmouseover) of the top View) is `true`.
 The return value of evaluation controls the event propagation to parent view.
 See [#Key and mouse event processing](#key-and-mouse-event-processing) for details.

 ### `mouseWheelAction`
  The object to be evaluated when the mouse wheel is used while the mouse is pointing onto the view.
 The following arguments are passed at evaluation: **view, x, y, modifiers, xDelta, yDelta**.
 See [#Mouse actions](#mouse-actions) for explanation of arguments.
 The xDelta and yDelta arguments express rotation in horizontal and vertical direction, respectively.
 The value is in degrees (typically, an event occurs every 15 degrees), and can be positive or negative, depending on the direction of rotation.
 The return value of evaluation controls the event propagation to parent view.
 See [#Key and mouse event processing](#key-and-mouse-event-processing) for details.

 ### `mouseEnterAction`
  The object to be evaluated when the mouse pointer enters the view.
 The following arguments are passed at evaluation: **view, x, y**.
 See [#Mouse actions](#mouse-actions) for explanation of arguments.

 ### `mouseLeaveAction`
  The object to be evaluated when the mouse pointer leaves the view.
 The following arguments are passed at evaluation: **view, x, y**.
 See [#Mouse actions](#mouse-actions) for explanation of arguments.